watchexec/cargo-watch/README.md

 ### Wait, is this just a wrapper on top of watchexec?

-It is!
+Kind of!
 [Watchexec] does a really good job of watching files and running commands and all the details that go with this.
-Cargo watch simply embeds watchexec and calls it with its own custom options and defaults, so you can just run `cargo-watch` in your project and be in business.
+Cargo Watch uses the Watchexec library interface and calls it with its own custom options, defaults, and particularities, so you can just run `cargo-watch` in your project and be in business.

+When asking questions and/or filing bugs, keep in mind that Cargo Watch and Watchexec share the same maintainer at the moment (but Notify does not, anymore)!

 ## About